 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will complete 8 Discussion Board Forums in this course.
+Discussions are collaborative learning experiences.
+Therefore, the student will complete 8 Discussions in this course.
 The student must post 1 thread of at least 250 words.
-Each thread must contain any 2 questions you choose to answer from the “Things to Think About” section found in the assigned Cowan reading for each module/week.
+Each thread must contain any 2 questions you choose to answer from the “Things to Think About” section found in the assigned Cowan reading for each Module: Week.
 The student must post also 2 replies of at least 150 words.

-The student will complete 4 tests throughout the course covering the information from the previous and current modules/weeks.
-The tests will be open-book/open-notes with 50 multiple-choice questions.
-Each test has a 2-hour time limit.
+The student will complete 4 quizzes throughout the course covering the information from the previous and current modules.
+The quizzes will be open-book/open-notes with 50 multiple-choice questions.
+Each quiz has a 2-hour time limit.